-Solid hardwood flooring performs the best over plywood subfloor, on conventional wood joist construction over a basement or crawlspace.
+Solid hardwood flooring performs the best over a plywood subfloor, on conventional wood joist construction over a basement or crawlspace.
 Remember that hardwood is installed with gaps at the edges of the room to allow for future expansion and contraction.

 Proper acclimation is a must regardless of species or type of wood flooring.
-All flooring should be delivered to the area of the house intended to be installed at least 3-5 days prior to installation.
+All flooring should be delivered to the area of the house intended to be installed at least 3-5 days before installation.
 Sometimes people deliver the wood and put it in the garage because that is more convenient than having the wood sit in the house for a week - but that is a huge mistake.
 Make sure that you acclimate your wood in the areas it will be installed in!

 Hardwood floors can be installed and sanded by homeowners if they have been properly taught how to use and operate rental sanding equipment.
 However, because of the many variables that occur, and the skill required to operate nailing and sanding equipment efficiently, it is recommended that you hire a professional Hardwood Flooring Contractor.

 Hardwood will expand and contract in the future and that will show gaps in the wood between the boards which is 100% normal and is expected.
-Lighter colored floors will show these gaps far more than medium to dark floors.
+Lighter-colored floors will show these gaps far more than medium to dark floors.

 You can stain hardwood any color and many East Coast homes have really deep rich colors while the West Coast typically has no stain applied and just puts the coats of finish on the floor.
 A floor finished without any stain is typically called a natural finish.

-There are some differences between the finishes color wise, but both will wear very well.
+There are some differences between the finishes color-wise, but both will wear very well.

 - Garden / Landscaping / Patio — 262

 - HVAC / Air Conditioning — 147